-Boasting an irresistible mix of classic styling and rugged utility, bib taps will work hard for your family both indoors and out.
+Boasting an irresistible mix of classic styling and rugged utility, bib taps will work hard for your family indoors and out.
 Whether they’re in pride of place over a beautiful Belfast sink in your period kitchen, filling up a gorgeous cast-iron bath in your vintage-inspired bathroom, or simply doing their daily duty out in the garden, these traditional taps are a timeless choice.
 With a basic design that’s largely unchanged since the Edwardian age, they are a plumbing staple in homes all around the world.
-Because bib taps have been around for so long, they have proliferated into an enormous range of shapes, styles, and sizes.
+Because bib taps have been around for so long, they have expanded into an enormous range of shapes, styles, and sizes.
 If you’re looking for the perfect bib taps for your needs, you may have a few questions.

-Why Select bib taps?
+Why Select Bib Taps?

 Does the styling matter?

 The importance of styling is a very personal choice and will depend on what job you want your bib taps to perform.
 A range of styling choices allows you to find a rugged tap perfect for outdoor use or bib taps that will blend with any interior design.
 With such a wide variety of styles and price points on the market, you can find the taps which will suit any budget.